 If you then deploy that instance to some other system that does not support argon, you end up with a hash mechanism for that user in the database that will fail with above error message: the new system detects argon is used for the BE user, but the mechanism is not available server side.

 - (as outlined above): Change manually to a different default hash mechanism on the server instance, add a temp user to reset affected users to the alternative mechanism by resetting their password.

 - (preferred): Fix the system that does not support argon.
 There is literally zero reason to have PHP 7.2 without argon support.
 Make your server admin / hoster fix that.

 - Select a different hash algorithm in standalone install tool after v8 -> v9 upgrade on your dev system before logging in with a BE user, so your hashes are not upgraded to argon, even if your local system supports it.

-#8 Updated by Christian Kuhn 10 months ago
+#8 Updated by Christian Kuhn about 1 year ago

 - Status changed from New to Needs Feedback

 So, I think the issue is about deploying an instance that is configured to use argon to a server that does not support it.
 And optionally having single users upgraded to that hash algorithm already.

 Thus, this is more a configuration / deployment issue than a core fail. argon is the mechanism to go and we will keep configuring it as default hash if the system the upgrade is performed on, supports it.
 If your local dev instance is not identical to your live system, there is not much we can do, that is not in our hands.

 I'll set the issue to 'needs feedback' for now since there is currently no hint the hash mechanism detection in plain core is broken.
 If no further hints on an actually core bug come in, I'll close the issue after a while.